-Where to stay in Innsbruck?
-11 Best Areas to stay in Innsbruck for tourists
+The Best Areas to stay in Innsbruck for tourists are:

 Located on the bank of the river Inn, Old Town, known as Aldstadt, is an 800 year old town in central of Innsbruck.
 The area is characterized by the historical medieval architecture found amongst modernly designed retail buildings.

 Old Town is home to the most famous attractions in the city such as Golden Roof, the City Tower, and the Imperial Palace.
 You can easily explore on foot, attractions are within walking distance to each other.
 It’s also very close to the main train station.

 The famous Little Golden Roof, is the symbol of Innsbruck. it was designed during the 1400s and 1500s by Emperor Maximillian.
 The roof faces a square graced by visitors from around the world.